Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 ```

 where `componentN()` should be a valid operator function available on the result of `e`.
+Some of the entries in the destructuring declaration may be replaced with an *ignore marker* `_`, which signifies that no variable is declared and no `componentN()` function is called.

 As with regular property declaration, type specification is optional, in which case the type is inferred from the corresponding `componentN()` function.